Join us in the Family Life Center for coffee and other hot beverages prior to Adult Bible Fellowship, which is held in the Worship Center.

 - Nursery (Infant and Preschool - FLC) available during Sunday School and Worship Service

-- Weekly Fellowship Meal (Immediately following the conclusion of Worship some Sundays in the FLC) $2 per person donation recommended
+- Weekly Fellowship Meal (Immediately following the conclusion of Worship most Sundays in the FLC) $2 per person donation recommended

 What an amazing privilege we have to gather together as a church, which means, “the called out ones.”
 By the grace of God we have been transferred from the kingdom of darkness into the kingdom of light.
 The Holy Spirit has transformed us by breathing spiritual life into what was once a spiritual corpse.
 He has drawn us into fellowship with the living God and with one another.
 Though we are still in the world, we are no longer of the world and our lives are now united to Christ who is the Head of the church, the body of Christ, in which we all find our very life and eternal joy.